 a moment, things us kids pressed on the dark

 delicate old injuries, the spines of names and leaves.

 'Indian Boarding School: The Runaways' is a poem essentially about survival, of how Native American children taken from their natural homelands were able to keep the idea of home alive within, despite the attempts of the system to crush their culture.

 Overall the tone is hopeful, yet an underlying streak of fateful reality brings a sense of inevitable loss - and these two forces are juxtaposed throughout the speaker's narrative, which is dreamlike in quality.

 The poem is also full of imagery which helps give the reader a visual representation of their attempts to physically run away from their boarding school.

-How to get there is through a dream full of boxcars, railroad cars designed for freight rather than people so the implication is that the people in this poem are nothing but freight, goods, things.
+How to get there is through a dream full of boxcars, railroad cars designed for freight rather than people so the implication is that the people in this poem are nothing but freight, goods and things.
 And the boxcars don't wait, there's no timetable.

-These kids have to hurry to get on this train but once aboard the mood changes because the rails might get them home, to Turtle Mountains (in Minnesota), homeland of the tribes.
+These kids have to hurry to get on this train but once aboard, the mood changes because the rails might get them home, to Turtle Mountains (in Minnesota), the homeland of the tribes.